emdashii/counterpoint_generator/README.md

-# CPTR142 Group Project - Music
+# CPTR142 Group Project - Music (Project 3)

-CPTR 142 Group Project (Project 3)
 Date: 2/12/19

 Authors: Caleb nelson

 Authors: Elliott Claus

 Description:

-CPTR 142 Group Project (Project 3)
 A counterpoint generator program.
 This program reads int a line of music, presents the user with three styles of counterpoint to choose from, and then outputs a line of counterpoint of the chosen style.